 - Withholding the awarding of a degree or certificate until the process set forth in the Student Code of Conduct has been completed including the completion of sanctions imposed

-If you disagree with the outcome of your hearing you may file a written appeal with the Dean of Students within seven days of receiving your disciplinary decision letter.
-Your appeal letter should answer the following questions:
+If you disagree with the outcome of your hearing you may file a written appeal with the Vice President of Student Engagement, Inclusion, and Success within five business days of receiving your disciplinary decision letter.
+Your appeal letter must cite at least one of the following criteria as the reason for the appeal:

 An Appeal Committee will be appointed to review your request.
 You will have an opportunity to appear before the Committee to present your case.
 After reviewing your request, the Committee will make one of these decisions: